Hot Wheels: Dates on cars

-Since the year 2008, Hot Wheels cars have had a code stamped or printed on the base.
+Since 2008, Hot Wheels cars have had a code stamped or printed on the base.
 This is a "base code".
 This base code can be used to identify exactly when an individual car was produced in the Hot Wheels factory.
 The code begins with a letter, followed by a two-digit number.
-The letter for the year 2018 was "L".
+The letter for the year 2008 was "A".
 The letter is then followed by two numbers, which represent the week of that particular year the car was manufactured.
-For example, a car with the date stamp of "L42" was produced on the forty-second week of 2018.
+For example, a car with the date stamp of "A52" was produced on the fifty-second week of 2008.

 Some cars have 4-digit date codes on the base.
 These date codes are more specific than the 3-digit codes as they indicate the day a car was made instead of just the week.
 For the 4-digit codes, the first 3 digits indicate the day of the year and the last digit is the year.
 A date code of 1987 would indicate the car was made on the 198th day of 2017 (July 17).
 A code of 0250 would be the 25th day of 2010 (or 2020; depending on the car).

 Date codes only indicate when a specific car was made.
 They do not necessarily reflect the model release year of a particular car.
 Mainline production changes to the next model year right around the middle of the calendar year at the end of June/beginning of July.
 Premiums and other special series lines often run later in the calendar year before changing production to the next year.